navikt/sf-github-metrics/README.md

 `docker run -p 3000:3000 grafana/grafana-oss`

+#### Postgres

+Set up a database to your liking on port 5432, and set the environmental variables `PGDATABASE`, `PGUSER`, and `PGPASSWORD`.
+Set them in the current shell if running via `java` below, or in the docker file if running via docker.

 ### sf-github-metrics

 If the docker containers were started in the above order, the gateway should be